2017.06.15 / updated 2018.10.08 | By Gregory Nagy

 The return of Odysseus from Hādēs leads to a rebuilding of his heroic identity.
 Earlier in the Odyssey, the status of Odysseus as a hero of epic had already been reduced to nothing.
 As we saw in the tale of his encounter with the Cyclops, the return of Odysseus from the monster’s cave deprives him of his past identity at Troy.
 His epic fame can no longer depend on his power of mētis, ‘craft’, which had led to the invention of the Wooden Horse, which in turn had led to the destruction of Troy.
 After his encounter with the Cyclops, Odysseus must achieve a new epic identity as the hero of his own epic about homecoming, about his own nostos, but, for the moment, his confidence in his power to bring about this nostos is reduced to nothing.
 He has lost his confidence in the power of his own mētis, ‘craftiness’, to devise a stratagem for achieving a nostos.
 When he reaches the island of Circe and learns that this place, though it first seems familiar and reminiscent of his own island, is in fact strange and alien and antithetical to home, he despairs, as we saw at O.10.189-202.

 Despite such moments of disorientation for Odysseus, his nóos, ‘thinking’, will ultimately reorient him, steering him away from his Iliadic past and toward his ultimate Odyssean future.
-That is, the hero’s nóos will makes it possible for him to achieve a nostos, which is not only his ‘homecoming’ but also the ‘song about a homecoming’ that is the Odyssey.
+That is, the hero’s nóos will make it possible for him to achieve a nostos, which is not only his ‘homecoming’ but also the ‘song about a homecoming’ that is the Odyssey.
 For this song to succeed, Odysseus must keep adapting his identity by making his nóos fit the nóos of the many different characters he encounters in the course of his nostos in progress.
 In order to adapt, he must master many different forms of discourse.
-The epithet for this ability to adapt, as we will see, is poluainos, ‘having many different kinds of coded message’: that is how, as we will see, Odysseus is described by the Sirens when he sails past their island, O.12.184).
+The epithet for this ability to adapt, as we will see, is poluainos, ‘having many different kinds of coded words’: that is how Odysseus is described by the Sirens when he sails past their island, O.12.184).